cloudinary-devs/php-create-catalog/readme.md

 * **Webhook notification configuration**
   * Add your app's notification URL with the suffix `webhooks/video_upload_webhook.php` on the [Notifications](https://console.cloudinary.com/settings/webhooks) page of the Cloudinary Console.
+    * To try out your app locally, you need to set up a secure tunnel connecting the internet to your locally running application so that the webhooks sent by Cloudinary on upload are caught and handled by the app.
+You can use a tool such as [Ngrok](https://ngrok.com/) to do this.
+Otherwise, you need to deploy the app using a service such as [Vercel](https://vercel.com/).
+Whichever method you choose, make a note of your app's domain (for example, `a-b-c-d.ngrok-free.app` or `a-b-c-d.vercel.app`).
+By default, the app runs on port 8000.
+If you're using Docker, the default port is 80.
   * Select `Moderation` as the notification type.

 * **Cloudinary add-ons**: Go to the [Add-ons](https://console.cloudinary.com/settings/addons) page of your Cloudinary Console Settings and register for the Cloudinary AI Content Analysis and Rekognition AI Video Moderation add-ons.